sbarex/SourceCodeSyntaxHighlight/README.md

 Syntax Highlight can also be installed via [Homebrew Cask](https://github.com/Homebrew/homebrew-cask).
 If you have not installed Homebrew, follow the simple instructions [here](https://brew.sh/).
 After that, run `brew install --cask syntax-highlight` to install the current version of Syntax Highlight.

 ### Note for the precompiled release
-The [precompiled app](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) is not notarized or signed.
+The [precompiled app](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) is not notarized or signed, so the first time you run the app the system may show a warning about the impossibility to check for malicious software.

-When you download the precompiled app directly or via homebrew you must strip quarantine flag.

-You can launch the app with right click (or ctrl click) on the app icon and choosing the open action.
+To fix, you can launch the app with right click (or ctrl click) on the app icon and choose the open action.

-Also you can execute this command from the terminal:
+You can also execute this command from the terminal:

 ```
 $ xattr -r -d com.apple.quarantine "FULL PATH OF THE Syntax Highlight.app (you can drag the file to get the pull path)"
 ```

-Alternatively you can open System Preferences > Security & Privacy > General (tab) then clicking the `Open Anyway` button.
+Alternatively, after trying to launch the app for the first time, you can open the `System Preferences > Security & Privacy > General (tab)` and click the `Open Anyway` button.

 This will resolve the error of an unsigned application when launching the app.